Jill C. Ascari, Ph.D., LCP

 Dr. McCune has extensive experience in the area of medical psychology, which focuses on the psychological factors affecting medical conditions, as well as psychological conditions secondary to medical problems.
 Adjustments to medical problems and new limitations, such as those associated with stroke, are of particular interest to Dr. McCune.
 Dr. McCune sees adults and has a special interest in working with the older population.
 Her areas of expertise include retirement age issues, depression, anxiety, and issues of aging.
 She enjoys working with families on coping with elder care and aging parents.

 Dr. McCune received her B.S. in Psychology from Mary Washington College.
 She completed both her Master of Science in Clinical Psychology and Ph.D. in Clinical Psychology at Virginia Commonwealth University.
 Dr. McCune was licensed as a Clinical Psychologist in Virginia in 1994, and is a member of the American Psychological Association.

-Dr. Beth McGraw is a licensed clinical psychologist who joined CCA in October of 2012.
+Dr. Beth McGraw is a licensed clinical psychologist who joined the West End office of CCA in October of 2012.
 She is a graduate of James Madison University and the University of South Carolina, where she earned her PhD in Clinical-Community Psychology in 2006.